 - Earrings: coverage for broken or lost earring posts and earring repair.

-- Watches: coverage that covers damage to all of the components, including crown, stem, and band.
-Coverage should include mechanical failures and battery replacements.
+- Watches: coverage for damage to all of the components, including crown, stem, and band.
+Coverage should include mechanical failures and battery replacements (especially when it comes to smart watches like an Apple watch).

 You can get MulberryCare extended warranty plans on your watches and jewelry when you shop online with the Mulberry browser extension.
-Every 12-month plan is offered totally free, and all longer-term plans are available at the lowest prices on the market.
+You'll have access to longer-term coverage available at the lowest prices on the market.

 5. Store Your Jewelry Properly

-When not in use, keeping your jewelry in careful storage can help prevent damage and discoloration.
+When you're not wearing it, keeping your jewelry in careful storage can help prevent damage and discoloration.
 Storing jewelry together can get them entangled with one another, which risks scratches on soft gems or broken links on necklaces.
-Here are some tips to keep in mind:
+Here are some storage tips:

 - Keep padded boxes or cloth bag pouches that new jewelry comes in.